I CAN’T HELP IT if I’m afraid of everything!

 — They are usually chronic, & difficult to treat

-— A person can be diagnosed with more than one personality disorder, usually from the same cluster.
-(Skodol, 2005)
+— A person can be diagnosed with more than one PD, usually from the same cluster.

-— Identifying the specific PD a person has (Axis I of the DSM) can help clinicians identify the risk of suicide & other psychological problems (any on Axis II), which often accompany PDs
+— Identifying a person’s specific PD (Axis I of the DSM) can help clinicians evaluate the risk of suicide & other psychological problems (any on Axis II) often accompanying PDs

 ● All human traits range from